me-cbr/me-cbr/README.md

-# Nice to meet you, you can call me Duda! 🌈
+# Nice to meet you, you can call me Maria! 🌈

 ### 👤 About me:
 **👩‍💻 Software Engineer Studant at Universidade de Vassouras.<br>💻 I Work as Full Stack Developer!<br>**